Darxo/Hardened/README.md

 - When you pay compensation on dismissing a brother, he will share 50% of his experience with all remaining brothers.
 No more than 5% of his maximum exp each.
 - The **Crowded** debuff for long distance melee attacks now also applies -5% chance to hit for every adjacent ally, ignoring the first two allies.
 - Add new **Parry** perk in Tier 3 of **Swift Group**.
 It requires a one handed melee weapon.
 It grants Melee Defense equal to your base Ranged Defense against weapon attacks.
 While engage with someone wielding a melee weapon, you have 70% less Ranged Defense.
 Does not work with shields, while stunned, fleeing or disarmed.
+- Add new **One with the Shield** perk in Tier 7 of **Shield Group**.
+It requires a shield.
+It grants 25% more Injury Threshold.
+While you have Shieldwall effect you take 40% less Hitpoint damage from head attack.
+While you don't have Shieldwall effect you take 40% less Hitpoint damage from body attacks
 - Add new **Battle Song** skill while holding a **Lute** for applying a temporary Resolve buff to nearby allies

 ## Balance & Polishing